J.D., Northwestern University School of Law, 2003

 Damron v.
 Garlock Sealing Technologies, LLC, (King Co.
 Superior Ct.) (secured dismissal of plaintiff’s product liability claims against gasket manufacturer).

 Nippo-IBC v.
 AMEC Environmental (E.D.
-Pa) (prosecuted claims by subcontractor against general contractor on project at Andersen Air Force Base in Guam; six-week bench trial).
+Pa) (following six-week bench trial and subsequent appeal, obtained multi-million dollar judgment by subcontractor against general contractor on project at Andersen Air Force Base in Guam).

 Branscome v.
 Alutiiq International Solutions (E. D. Virginia) (defended general contractor in Miller Act litigation; settled at mediation).